 ELECTRONIC MANUSCRIPT SUBMISSION

 Submit manuscripts electronically to http://herd.edmgr.com.
 Please create an account for yourself as instructed by Editorial Manager, and the system will guide you through the article submission process.
-You should have the following electronic files ready to copy and paste into the appropriate boxes or to upload into the Editorial Manager system: (1) title page; (2) abstract; (3) key words; (4) author(s) information; (5) comments you would like to make, including acknowledgments; (6) manuscript (with CAPITALIZED pull-out quotes and with no author names mentioned), references, and implications for practice; (7) figures in individual files; and (8) tables in individual files.
+You should have the following electronic files ready to copy and paste into the appropriate boxes or to upload into the Editorial Manager system: (1) Title Page; (2) Executive Summary of Key Concepts; (3) Abstract; (4) Keywords; (5) author(s) information; (6) comments you would like to make, including Acknowledgments; (7) manuscript (with CAPITALIZED pull-out quotes and with no author names mentioned), Implications for Practice; and References (7) Figures in individual files; and (8) Tables in individual files.

 Please note that your manuscript will not be considered acceptable for review or edit unless and until all relevant copyright, conflict of interest, and permissions forms have been received.